Click here to download an AMA flyer (pdf) with more information and an opportunity to give.

 Aged Ministers Assistance Fund

-Last year AMA supporters helped almost 300 retired or disabled ministers and their spouses or widows.
-Through the AMA fund over $800,000 was given to meet their needs through monthly support and emergency responses.
+Each year AMA supporters help around 300 retired or disabled ministers and their spouses or widows.
+Through the AMA fund over $800,000 is given to meet their needs through monthly support and emergency responses.
 Aged Ministers Assistance helps provide the daily needs of food, housing, and medicine for aged or disabled ministers and their spouses who were living on a monthly income lower than the national poverty level.
 AMA is not a pension, but an emergency fund.
 It is underwritten solely by contributions from concerned churches and individuals.

 “THANKS”… FROM PIONEERS OF FAITH